mmamaev/timeboard/doc/source/doing_calculations.rst

     >>> ws2.is_on_duty()
     False

+.. _obtaining-work-time:

 Obtaining work time
 -------------------

-The source of the information about workshift's work time is determined by :py:attr:`.Timeboard.worktime_source` attribute.
+The source of the information about workshift's work time is determined by :py:class:`.Timeboard`\ .\ :py:attr:`worktime_source` attribute.

 :py:meth:`.Workshift.worktime` method returns the work time of the workshift if the duty value passed to the method corresponds to that of the workshift.
 Otherwise, it returns zero.